alphagov/govuk-design-system/src/components/language-navigation/index.md

 See some of the other things you might need to do as part of [designing services that offer multiple languages](#designing-services-that-offer-multiple-languages).

-Ensure the user does not lose any data they've entered when they navigate to another language.
+Make sure the user does not lose any data they've entered when they navigate to another language.
 Do not ask the user to re-enter information they've already given.

 ### Placement on pages